 Transformation of the Personality

 The following six disciplines: self-evaluation, self-responsibility, discernment, renunciation, self-discipline, and self-restraint are preparing the disciple for the journey ahead.
-These internal perspectives of self awaken to reveal what a person is truly made of; and that is an important thing for one to know.
+These internal perspectives of oneself awaken to reveal what a person is truly made of; and that is an important thing for one to know.
 Conscious development is the ultimate challenge of life – it requires everything of the individual – a complete awakening and acknowledgement of what one is, and a commitment to become the highest ideal of what one can perceive is possible.
 These six disciplines are the guiding framework which will direct the individual toward Self-realization.
 All worthwhile adventures require great personal fortitude, courage, commitment, strength of will, humility, enthusiasm, etc. This brings us the next discipline – self-exertion.

 The first six disciplines guide us in this quest, changing our personality and our priorities, but self-exertion is what fuels this developmental process.
 All of the energies generated from this development process are focused on the transformation of our being and soul.
 What this means is personal transformation is about recognizing and utilizing the vital energies of life and the vital light to incrementally awaken and change our personal perspective about our self and about life.
 We have to free ourselves from our misconceptions, misperceptions, likes and dislikes, etc. so we can be “clear” enough to see the way ahead for our self.
 As stated above, all people have to take personal responsibility for themselves while on this journey, and must maintain the path.
 Internally, each person must maintain the 7 disciplines throughout this journey because these are “the rudder of this ship.”

-The persistent focus of self-exertion in the transformation process is upon the ego-personality and the body/body-mind; this is where change takes place.
+The persistent focus of self-exertion in the transformation process is upon the ego-persona and the body/body-mind; this is where change takes place.
 How to bring about the needed changes for personal transformation and Self-realization requires both changes in our being and our attitudes, like: deflating the ego and learning humility; learn what the shadow is and how to manage emotions, urges, anger, apathy, depression, etc.; learn about the instinctual drives and impulses of the body and how to manage these forces; and most especially, work on connecting to the Christ Light within our Heart of Hearts.

 Transformation is about preparing oneself to receive the Light of Christ and this transformational process cannot be done without practicing the aforementioned 7 Disciples and meditation.
-These 7 disciplines are the spiritual remedies for the ignorance, darkness, incorrect and inappropriate behaviors, and the “stinking thinking” of the chattering mind of the ego-personality and the body/body-mind.
+These 7 disciplines are the spiritual remedies for the ignorance, darkness, incorrect and inappropriate behaviors, and the “stinking thinking” of the chattering mind of the ego-persona and the body/body-mind.
 The ego/body/body-mind identity is who most of the people on the planet think they are; they are stuck in this persona or ego-identity.
 Thus, many people are uncomfortable or afraid to think about the possible transformation of their personality – they like themselves as they are.
 For the most part, we all are addicted to our lives; and we don’t want anything turned upside down.

 However, it is important to understand that transformation is not about radically changing our lives or our behaviors.
 What it is about is a process of quiet, internal refinement, allowing for our good qualities to gradually come into manifestation in our life.
 It is a two-pronged initiative of learning to control and manage the drives, forces, urges and impulses of the body; and to purify our thinking, emotions, and intentions so as to establish a strong internal moral foundation for ourselves.
-This moral and hopefully, virtuous foundation is actually a shield or field of purified psychic energy (See: Level 2 Meditation) which surrounds each disciple who has embraced the Light – it is the Armor of Christ which shields the “reborn” disciple from the darkness and evil of the world.
+This moral and hopefully, virtuous foundation is actually a shield or field of purified psychic energy (See: Stage 3 Meditation) which surrounds each disciple who has embraced the Light – it is the Armor of Christ which shields the “reborn” disciple from the darkness and evil of the world.
 It is important for each disciple who has reached this level of understanding, to know how important it is to quietly “let your Light shine” so those of the Light are “standing up and pushing back” on the darkness in this world.

 “If you bring forth what is within you, what you